 How Much Pasta Is Okay?

-Feeding your dog plain pasta with no extras can be healthy in moderate amounts.
+Feeding your dog plain pasta with no extras can be healthy in small amounts.
 If you drop a noodle or two on the kitchen floor while you’re preparing dinner, it isn’t anything to worry about.
 And if your picky toddler decides to feed your pup their dinner instead of eating it themselves, don’t panic.
 Just be sure your dog is getting very small portions, if any, and avoid feeding them a whole dish of pasta.
 If dogs repeatedly eat full servings of pasta, they could become overweight.
 There are several health issues associated with weight gain, including heart disease, high blood pressure, and breathing problems.
 Excess weight can also exacerbate existing health issues or lead to joint or muscle pain.

-In moderation, dogs can eat plain pasta—no sauce included.
+In small amounts, dogs can eat plain pasta—no sauce included.
 By any means, do not feed your dog an excess of one cup of pasta at a time.
 Veterinarians recommend that if you feed your dog any pasta at all, feed them only one or two plain, cooked noodles a week.
 Any more than that could be harmful to his or her health.

 As low-carb foods gain in popularity, more and more pasta alternatives pop up.
 On the grocery store shelves, you’ll find pasta made from a variety of ingredients.
 Chickpeas, lentils, and rice are common ingredients in low-carb pastas, which are especially sought out by those who follow a gluten-free diet.
 While these pasta varieties are certainly healthy for humans, they aren’t necessarily healthy for your furry friends.